 Jacksonville, IL 62650

-He received a bachelor’s degree in biology from Illinois College in 2006.
-He earned his doctorate in plant medicine (DPM) as well as a certificate in Plant Pest Risk Assessment and Management from the University of Florida in 2012.
+Ken received a bachelor’s degree in biology from Illinois College in 2006.
+He earned his doctorate in Plant Medicine (DPM) as well as a certificate in Plant Pest Risk Assessment and Management from the University of Florida in 2012.
 While at the University of Florida, he received a National Needs Fellowship and worked at IPM Florida.
 There he assisted in maintaining their website and in the production of extension material on integrated pest management (IPM).
-He also worked at the Plant Medicine Program’s Clinical Trials where he assisted in conducting experiments testing different chemicals for plant disease and insect control.
+He also worked at the Plant Medicine Program’s Clinical Trials, where he assisted in conducting experiments testing different chemicals for plant disease and insect management.